bthuilot/ggh/README.md

 ### Sample hooks

-ggh ships with 3 pre-defined hooks currently
+ggh ships with 3 pre-defined hooks currently, located in the `hooks` directory

-1. `ggh-gitleaks`: runs gitleaks as a pre-commit hook, exiting 1 if a secret is found
+1. `ggh-gitleaks`: runs gitleaks as a pre-commit hook, exiting 1 if a secret is found (requires gitleaks to be installed)
 2. `ggh-conventional-commit`: A commit-msg hook to ensure the message meets the convetional commit standard
 3. `ggh-signed-off`: a commit-msg hook to ensure the message includes a `Signed-off-by` block.

+The are installed along side `ggh` via `make install`

 ## Installation